Kurt Maflin: Return to competition

 Maflin returned to serious competition for the 2006 Challenge Tour.
 He won this to return to the Main Tour for the 2007/08 season.
 He also won the gold medal at the 2006 IBSF World Championships in Amman, Jordan, beating Daniel Ward 11–8 in the final to become World Amateur Champion.
 Maflin compiled 15 century breaks on his way to victory and had to win 15 consecutive matches.

-Maflin had a great run in the non-ranking Masters qualifying tournament, beating the likes of Judd Trump and Jimmy White to reach the final before losing out on a wild card place in the event to Barry Hawkins.
+Maflin had a great run in the non-ranking Masters qualifying tournament, beating Judd Trump and Jimmy White to reach the final before losing out on a wild card place in the event to Barry Hawkins.
 However, his results in the ranking tournaments were disappointing, aside from last 48 appearance at the China Open.
 Following the black-ball defeat to Gareth Coppack in the first round match of the World Championship he was relegated from the tour, having finished only 82nd in the world rankings.

 Maflin spent the 2008/09 season trying to re-qualify to the tour via PIOS, but he missed the opportunity by just 20 points, finishing 10th.
 He followed it by another near-miss the next season, finishing 15th.
 To make things worse, Maflin suffered a car crash which left him with a six-inch metal plate and seven screws in his shoulder.
 Nevertheless, he recovered to enter the 2010 EBSA European Play-Offs and beat Alex Borg 5–2 in the final to secure his return to the Main Tour.

 2010/2011 season

 Maflin had a great start to the season as in June 2010, at the inaugural Player's Tour Championship event in Sheffield, he compiled his first professional 147 break in his first round match against Michał Zieliński.
 However, he struggled for form in the subsequent events until the 2011 China Open, in which he defeated Simon Bedford, Jack Lisowski, Dave Harold and Mark King to reach the final stages of a major ranking event for the first time, making four centuries in the progress.
 In the last 32 he led Ding Junhui 4–1 but eventually lost 4–5.
 Maflin then lost a decider to Xiao Guodong in the World Championship qualifying, a high quality match where each of the players made 2 centuries and multiple 50+ breaks.
-Maflin was relegated from the tour, however this time he made an immediate return through brand new Q School tournament, having won all his matches in the Event 3.
+Maflin was relegated from the tour, however this time he made an immediate return through brand new 2011 Q School tournament, having won all his matches in the Event 3.